 It's important to remember that in-house PCI expertise is not a substitute for unbiased review and audit by a certified third-party professional.
 However, internal talent can help ensure your organization is prepared for an audit.

-8. PCI Fees
+8. PCI Compliance and Non-compliance Fees

-Noncompliance fees can occur on a monthly basis.
+Non-compliance fees can occur on a monthly basis.
 Companies subject to noncompliance fees may be responsible for monthly payments until satisfactory proof of compliance has been submitted.
 If your organization has been found non-compliant in the past, your interim costs could be higher due to these monthly recurring payments.

 9. Qualified Security Assessments